ADVERTISEMENT

 There is no Ebony/Ivory key coating on the new GHC keyboard, but at least the black keys are matte and thus have a better grip.
 (Image Source: Yamaha)

-In order to play with authentic piano touch, one should pay attention to models with hammer action, especially in entry-level electric pianos.
+To play with authentic piano touch, one should pay attention to models with hammer action, especially in entry-level electric pianos.
 The P-145 comes with this feature, as did its predecessor.
 The GH “Compact” keyboard basically offers the same virtues as the GH “Standard” variant, which has been tried and tested for years.
-There is no Ebony/Ivory key coating, but at least the black keys are matte and thus have a better grip.
+There is no Ebony/Ivory key coating, but at least the black keys are matte and, thus, have a better grip.

 The Yamaha P-145 is simple to operate.
 (Image Source: Yamaha)